-Continue reading to find out more about prolonged and continuous periods, including causes and treatment options, to be on your way to optimal reproductive system health.
+Continue reading to find out more about prolonged periods, including causes and treatment options, to be on your way to optimal reproductive system health.

 Causes of Prolonged Periods

-Additionally, there are a number of other factors that could cause continuous menstrual bleeding or worsen the underlying imbalance, including:
+Additionally, there are a number of other factors that may cause continuous or prolonged period bleeding or worsen the underlying imbalance, including: